jkibe/recipes/content/recipes/blueberry-pancakes/index.md

 ### Method

 Combine the flour, baking powder, sugar, and salt in a mixing bowl.
 With a whisk, stir the dry ingredients together until they're well-combined.
 Then make a well in the center of the dry ingredients, and pour in the milk, eggs, and tahini.
-Whisk together the wet ingredients in the center of the bowl, then gently minimally mix the wet and try ingredients together.
+Whisk together the wet ingredients in the center of the bowl, then gently and minimally mix the wet and dry ingredients together.
+The mixture should be lumpy, not smooth.
+You're really only looking to get rid of any very large pockets of dry ingredients.

 Heat a nonstick frying pan or griddle over medium-low heat.
 When it's up to temperature, add a small amount of butter.
 Swirl the butter around the pan to coat the bottom, and then take a kitchen towel and wipe out the excess.
 We are only looking for a small amount of fat on the surface of the pan.